Elgolfin/adventofcode-2015/README.md

 Indeed, I've developped it on a TDD way and I've included many unit tests.

 Therefore, I used the following Object model to represent how the system works:
-- an abstract **LightsGrid** class which will be the base class (only three methos are declared abstract: TurnOnLights, TurnOffLights, ToggleLights)
+- an abstract **LightsGrid** class which will be the base class (only three methods are declared abstract: TurnOnLights, TurnOffLights, ToggleLights)
 - a **BinaryLightsGrid** class which implements the three methods based on the Part 1 behavior (a light is on or off)
 - a **GradientLightsGrid** class which implements the three methods based on the Part 1 behavior (a light gets a specific brightness)